-Submission of an official transcript from one or more previously attended postsecondary institutions (accredited by an accepted accrediting agency) reflecting the successful completion (C or better) of a minimum of 12 semester or 18 quarter credit hours of coursework at the postsecondary level or successful completion of a college level math and English courses.
+Submission of an official transcript from one or more previously attended postsecondary institutions.
+Transcripts must document successful completion (C or better) of a minimum of 12 semester or 18 quarter credit hours of coursework at the postsecondary level or successful completion of a college level math and English courses and be issued from an accredited institution recognized by the United States Department of Education.